koolkt/tictactoe_ruby/README.md

-# tictactoe_ruby
+# Tictactoe_ruby
-Command line tic-tac-toe in ruby with an AI using minimax.
+Command line tic-tac-toe in ruby with an AI using <a href="https://en.wikipedia.org/wiki/Minimax">minimax</a> Algorithm.

 Try it!
 ```